mzuniga58/RESTTemplate/Tutorial.md

 ```
 But placing that into the WHERE clause of a SQL Statement and trying to run it against our **Books** table would result in a SQL error, because the **Books** table has no column called *Genre*.
 Instead we need to translate that RQL statement into:
 ```
-CategoryId-19
+CategoryId=10
 ```
 This is the statement the SQL server instance can understand and act upon.
 To do this, we use the _translator to do that translation.
 ```
 var translatedNode = _translator.TranslateQueryR2E<T>(node);
 ```
+The **TranslateQueryR2E** function translates the node from the Resource model representation into the Entity model (R2E) representation.
 The *translatedNode* is now an equivalent node to the original, but using Entity model members instead of Resource model members.
 Now that we have our translated node, we can call the repository layer to get our result.
 ```
 var collection = await _repository.GetEntityCollectionAsync(entityType, translatedNode);
 ```